blakedyblake/lunch-break/README.md

 ![LoginPage](./src/images/LoginErr.png)
 ![LoginPage](./src/images/SigninErrs.png)
 ![LoginPage](./src/images/UsedUserName.png)
 Password data is encrypted to the users table on the Heroku database.
 ![SQL](./src/images/UsersSQL.png)
 ### Main Page
 The user can choose from a selection of the restaurants of the database in order of popularity.
 The left and right arrows toggle up and down the array.
 ![LoginPage](./src/images/MainSelector.png)
-There is a filter for the second selection for which types of food the user wishes to consume
+There is a filter for the second selection for which types of food the user wishes to consume.
 ![LoginPage](./src/images/MainFilters.png)
-The database for the restaurants, also clicking on the restaurants increases the popularity of that restaurant
+The database for the restaurants, also clicking on the restaurants increases the popularity of that restaurant.
 ![LoginPage](./src/images/RestaurantsSQL.png)

 ### Menu Pages